The Blueberry Hunt

 The Blueberry Hunt is an Indian-Canadian thriller film directed by Anup Kurian and starring Naseeruddin Shah, Vipin Sharma, Aahana Kumra, PJ Unnikrishnan, Yadu Sankalia, Vinay Forrt, and Kartik Elangovan.
-The film had a nationwide theatrical release in India on April 8, 2016.
+The film had a nationwide theatrical release in India on 8 April 2016.

 Plot

-The Blueberry Hunt unfolds on a lush green, but deserted estate bordering a forest on the high altitudes of Vagamon, Kerala.
-The film centers around a recluse locally known as "Colonel"—played by Naseeruddin Shah, living with his large German Shepherd.
-The story focuses on the five days during which the Colonel's plantation of a high potency variant of marijuana—Blueberry Skunk—gets ready for harvest.
+The Blueberry Hunt unfolds on a lush green, but deserted estate bordering a forest at the high altitudes of Vagamon, Kerala.
+The film centers around a recluse locally known as "Colonel"—played by Naseeruddin Shah, who live with his large German Shepherd.
+The story focuses on the five days during which the Colonel's plantation of a high-potency variant of marijuana—Blueberry Skunk—gets ready for harvest.